Loudr/api-specs/README.md

 This current API is a private alpha version, and is subject to change.
 All changes will be communicated, and this API version will not be deprecated without sufficient prior notice.

+A version 2 is steadily being made available as detailed in [version2.md](version2.md).
+The version 1 API will be not be phased out.

+## Integration Guide

+When you are ready to begin integrating, see the [integration 1-sheet](integration-1sheet.md).